 If debris and contaminants collect on an objective lens, you can clean it.
-Before cleaning an objective, review the General Maintenance Precautions under Maintaining the ImageXpress Pico System on page 57.
+Before cleaning an objective, review the General Maintenance Precautions on page 55.

 - To prevent skin oils from damaging the optical coatings, we recommend that you wear powder-free disposable gloves when handling objectives and filter cubes. - With the instrument power on, do not manually rotate the objective turret.
 Manually rotating the objective turret can damage the instrument. - Do not use a product that disperses aerosol propellants or fluid onto the lens surface, such as canned compressed air. - Do not use a wipe that can leave lint, such as Kimwipes.